-They rarely advertise vacancies, probably don’t have a human resources department and will them often be prepared to create a position for someone they believe can generate growth and profit for them.
+They rarely advertise vacancies, probably don’t have a human resources department and will often be prepared to create a position for someone they believe can generate growth and profit for them.
 And it is much easier to use contacts to get to the owner/manager.

 But most importantly, small to medium companies create around two thirds of new jobs!